-Many people with many different sexual preferences define themselves as heterosexual.
-People who consider themselves heterosexual might include people who are solely attracted to the opposite sex, people who are attracted to both sexes but who only have sex with the opposite sex, people who have undergone “reparative therapy” in an attempt to eliminate homosexual desires, and many other groups.
+Many people with a variety of sexual preferences define themselves as heterosexual.
+Those who consider themselves heterosexual might include people who are solely attracted to the opposite sex, people who are attracted to both sexes but who only have sex with the opposite sex, people who have undergone “reparative therapy” in an attempt to eliminate homosexual desires, and many other groups.

 Biologist Alfred Kinsey developed the Kinsey Scale after conducting intensive studies of sexual practices.
 He emphasized that sexuality is a continuum rather than a dichotomy between two preferences.
 The scale runs from zero to six, with zero being exclusively heterosexual and six being exclusively homosexual.

 Compulsory heterosexuality is the hegemony of heterosexual relationships as well as social expectations that heterosexuality is the norm and all other sexual orientations are deviant.

 The tern compulsory heterosexuality is often used within groups that advocate for the rights of people whose sexuality or gender identity differs from heterosexuality, including intersex people, transgender people, gay people, or asexual people.
 The concept of compulsory heterosexuality is closely tied to the concept of heterosexual privilege, a system that preserves the rights of heterosexual people and enables heterosexual people to benefit from rights that non-heterosexual people do not have access to.

 - The assumption that children will marry a person of the other sex and the grooming and socialization of children for heterosexuality.